-The second phase is underway as part of this project – to create sculptural seating that incorporates the shoeprints as markings on butterfly forms.
+The second phase as part of this project is to create sculptural seating that incorporates the shoeprints as markings on butterfly forms.
 A group of youth from Images, the student publication of arts and writing, put out an open schoolwide call for poetry and selected and organized submissions.
 Poems responded to thoughts/themes on transformation.
-Students are painting these poems on the butterflies this Spring, and they will be touched up by Rockland artists this summer and installed in collaboration with the Rockland Highway Department.
 Some works in progress: